Brač: Venetian rule 1420-1797

 Venice still aimed to make good on the sale of Dalmatia by Ladislaus of Naples.
 When King Sigismund of Hungary became busy with the Turkish attacks and internal Hungarian strife, Venice sent captain-general Pietro Loredan to conquer Dalmatia.
 Brač was conquered in August 1420, and on November 22, 1420, doge Tommaso Mocenigo of Venice confirmed the statutes of Brač to the supplicants.
+This did not stop the ongoing attacks on Brač from Omiš, so that a representation from Brač demanded protection from doge Francesco Foscari, but the attacks from Omiš and Makarska would not be stop until the Kačić family of Omiš sought to become vassals themselves of Venice in 1452.
+Only with the end of the incessant attacks, people started settling on the coast.